ozzie-lam/rebyte-docs/README.md

 This will open the hood of software development to a much larger group of people.
 Everyone can use their personal computers to create their **personal** software tools.
 Every company can use their private data to create their **personal** software tools for internal or external uses.

-**ReByte** is built to accomplish one mission and one misson only: to give everyone the ability to create their own tools by using large language models.
+**ReByte** is built with one mission: to give everyone the ability to create their own software tools without needing too much coding skills.

-Rebyte has three core components:
+In terms of functionality, **Rebyte** has some core components:

-* Large Language Model Agent: A serverless function that can be executed on the ReByte cloud.
+* Large Language Model Agent: A serverless function that can be executed on cloud.
+Those functions usually use LLMs to perform some tasks, but it's not required.
-* Knowledge: Private data ingestion pipeline that can be used in LLM agent.
+* Knowledge: Private data ingestion pipeline that feed data to Rebyte system, later can be used by LLM agents.
-* Agent UI Builder: User interface builder that allows developers to wire up LLM agents and knowledge to create their own tools.
+* App Builder: User interface builder that allows developers to wire up LLM agents and knowledge to create their own tools.

 Also, **ReByte** is built to solve the following problems in LLM application development: